tspeterkim/tspeterkim.github.io/_posts/2024-05-11-mixed-precision-from-scratch.markdown

 (any value smaller than 2^-24).
 When the gradient is less than 2^-24, it underflows to 0 and makes `update` = 0, causing our model to stop learning.

-Remember, we also made `weight` FP16 too.
-So even if we somehow preserved `update` to express the too-small-for-FP16 values, adding it to an FP16 tensor like `weight` will cause no change in our weight values.
+Remember, we also made `parameters` FP16 too.
+So even if we somehow preserved `update` to express the too-small-for-FP16 values, adding it to an FP16 tensor like `p` will cause no change in our weight values.

-FP16 sacrifices numerical stability (fancy word for over/underflowing easily) for reduced memory footprint.
+**FP16 sacrifices numerical stability (fancy word for over/underflowing easily) for reduced memory footprint.**
 So how does Mixed Precision Training overcome this trade-off?
 As the [original paper](https://arxiv.org/pdf/1710.03740) outlines, it offers three solutions.

 Let's go through them one by one, grounding each concept by using it train a simple 2-layer MLP on MNIST.